-I was attracted to the faculty, staff and student activism in putting the Center together; the University of Utah’s history of Ethnic Studies; and the hard-working and creative team under the Office for Equity and Diversity.
+I was attracted to the faculty, staff and student activism in putting the Center together; the University of Utah’s history of Ethnic Studies; and the hard-working and creative team under Equity, Diversity, and Inclusion.

 We hear this is your first time living in Utah, what do you think so far?
 Anything unexpected?

 It’s definitely a change in pace from Rochester, New York and Las Cruces, New Mexico.
 Salt Lake City is beautiful, with its greenery, wide streets, huge mountains, second to none entertainment and vibrant community.
 As time goes on, I can’t wait to see the city and campus unfold and compare its winter to the winters of Rochester.
 Having experienced, six feet of snow and lake effect in New York, I have a unique perspective on the meaning of cold.

 Who’s your role model, or who inspires you?

 I have several role models I look up to for different reasons.
 First are my parents.
 Not only are they my first role models, but in a lot of aspects, I’m the spitting image of them – everything from their mannerisms, dedication, perseverance and overall spirit.
 Second is my mentee and friend Darnica Holt.
 Despite all we have been through, she seems to always find a way and has taught me a lot of what a real friend is.
 My last role model is Neil deGrasse Tyson.
 The guy is brilliant; he can explain anything and has me geeking about outer space and just life in general.
 Plus, he is also a New York Native.

 If you could compare yourself to any animal, which would it be and why?